Summary of accounting policies

 Interest income and interest expenses from financial instruments measured at AC are recognized in the profit and loss account for all interest-bearing financial instruments on an accrual basis using the ‘effective interest’ method based on the fair value at inception.
 Interest income and interest expenses also include amortized discounts, premiums on financial instruments and interest related to derivatives.

-Interest income and interest expenses from financial instruments measured at FVPL reflect fair value gains and losses mainly related to the derivatives portfolio.
-Moreover, interest income from loans measured at FVPL are also recognized under 'Interest income from financial instruments measured at FVPL.
+Interest income from loans measured at FVPL is recognized under 'Interest income from financial instruments measured at FVPL

 Fee and commission income and expense